 Zakkiya – Founder, Editor, Author, and Designer

 Wife and mommy of 6.
 I thank God Almighty for His endless mercy and infinite bounties as I spend each day with my loved ones.
-My ambition to play a positive role in society and spread the knowledge!
+My ambition is to play a positive role in society and spread valuable knowledge.
 My interest in the psyche of human behavior led me to major in psychology, sociology, and information technology.
 My love for children and marveling in their thirst for knowledge drove me towards a teaching profession and homeschooling.
 As a hobby, I enjoy professional organizing and completed an interior decorating diploma.
 I also love to make my own homemade products and crochet cute things!

-For over 6 years I tutored and homeschooled my children.
-Alhumdulillah, as most of them grow into tweens and teens and head towards different educational paths, it seemed best to return to schooling outside our home.
+For over 7 years I have homeschooled my children.
+Now as most of them grow-up into tweens and teens and head towards different educational paths, some attend school and some of them homeschool.

-Running the Muslimommy website since 2011 has been one of my most fulfilling experiences, and I thank you for being loyal readers and subscribers.
+Running the Muslimommy website since 2011 has been one of my most fulfilling experiences, and I thank all my loyal readers and subscribers.
 Alhumdulillah my days are filled with the ups and downs as a working mom with a large family, but I always remember there’s an end reward when days are tiring and nights are tough.
 So hang in there mom, the sacrifice is well worth it!

 More About Me